-MAME 2003 is an arcade system emulator that can be used as a libretro core.
-MAME 2003 is based on MAME 0.78 with backported patches for performance and compatibility improvements.
+MAME 2003 is a libretro arcade system emulator core originally derived from xmame 0.78.
 This core is a popular choice for the Raspberry Pi family and other low-powered hardware because it supports most 2D-era arcade games and a broad set of features without requiring as much processor and memory resources as later MAME cores.

 In order to propose improvements to this document, visit it's corresponding source page on github.
 Changes are proposed using "Pull Requests."

 MAME 2000, MAME 2003-Plus, MAME 2010, MAME 2014, MAME 2016, and MAME.

 BIOS romsets are not needed when using "Full Non-Merged" arcade romsets.
 For "Split" and "Non-Merged" romsets, place the BIOS in the same directory as the game romset.

 - Frameskip (0-5): Skips frame to make slow emulation look faster than it is while compromising playability.
 (Not advised)

 - DCS Speedhack (On/Off): Speedhack for the Midway sound hardware used in Mortal Kombat 2, 3 and others.
 Improves performance in these games.